 White marble, the complexion of light, for her, for love.
 Taj Mahal.
 Makes you wonder about the density of love, if love is burying your third wife out of six after she died in childbirth with kid number 14.
 Taj Mahal.
 Not all that romantic maybe.
 But Agra had more than a marble heart.
 When you looked at its fabric from up close, you saw right down to the rumbling guts and a little past those you saw a crazed soul that was always busy.

 Mumbai / India · 2018 people on the rocks

-I’ve been to Mumbai and I’ve been back to Mumbai and I’ll be back again by the looks of it, but I need to stop brushing it and start running my fingers deep through that thick mane, because I know it’s a harp with many million strings, and I want to hear the melody, loud and louder, until well after I cut my fingers.
+I’ve been to Mumbai, and I’ve been back to Mumbai, and I’ll be back again, but I need to stop brushing it and start running my fingers deep through that thick mane, because I know it’s a harp with many million strings, and I want to hear the melody, loud and louder, until well after I cut my fingers.

 Mumbai / India · 2018 crawling metal

 Mumbai / India · 2018 apartment hive